pulakk/blog/remote-camera/index.md

 * [NCM](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_ncm)
 * [RNDIS](https://openwrt.org/docs/guide-user/network/wan/wwan/ethernetoverusb_rndis)

+Which tutorial will work for you depends on what protocol your Modem supports (UMTS, NCM, RNDIS, CDC Ethernet) for connecting to your router and whether it provides the internet service through 3G or 4G/LTE.

 Note: If you're following the tutorial for the setup, try to use the Router's web UI to create the Interface for your USB Modem.
 Fields like the `Protocol`, `Modem Device`, and `Service Type` will let you know whether the USB has connected to the router properly through the